 A quarter-inch thread on the bottom of the handle means you can quickly mount the Zhiyun Smooth-Q2 to a tripod.
-You will be able to shoot app-assisted timelapses and smart panoramas once the Smooth-Q2 is added to the ZY Play app.
-It also means you can attach a monopod or other small tripod to get smooth crane shots as you’ll see in the first clip of the video below.
+You can use a tripod and the ZY Play app to shoot timelapses and smart panoramas.
+It also means you can attach a monopod or other small tripod in order to get smooth crane shots like the one you’ll see in the first clip of the sample footage video below.

 Zhiyun Smooth-Q2 review: What’s it like to use?

 The Zhiyun Smooth-Q2 is much easier to use than my big gimbal for my mirrorless camera.
 The larger gimbal requires delicate balancing of the camera before operation and it’s heavy and relatively awkward to use.
 The Smooth-Q2, on the other hand, takes about five seconds to set up and its operation is very straightforward.